 Students are required to complete two clinical experiences prior to graduation.
 The first clinical, completed in the summer during the day, exposes the student to the HIM profession.
 The second clinical, taken during the senior semester, each Wednesday and Thursday, focuses on management and coding responsibilities.
 Students will be assigned a site for each clinical and are not allowed to complete a clinical at a hospital they are employed at.

-Learn more about doing your clinical work.
+Learn more about doing your clinical training.

 You will gain experience working on inpatient and ambulatory patient medical records.
 These are the same type of patient records that are used in health care facilities.
 Students will learn to abstract information from the patient record, and utilizing the latest ICD-CM coding guidelines, assign a code for each diagnosis and procedure.
 Students will then enter that information into a coding software program and generate a diagnostic related group (drg).
 Students will also complete a quality improvement project, learn computer skills (e.g., powerpoint, excel), and complete writing assignments.